vanessagiovani/cedamusamori/README.md

 # Cedamus Amori
-This is the website of the project Cedamus Amori.

 The website is deployed and could be accessed: https://vanessagiovani.github.io/cedamusamori/html/index.html

+The website is a game website that promotes our game 'Cedamus Amori'.